Schoolhouse Creek Common, corner of Curtis and Virginia Streets, Berkeley

 Years on the Bringing Back the Natives Garden Tour: 2

 Showcase Feature: In 1856 an elementary school was built on this site, which was a lovely grassy meadow on a low rise near gurgling spring-fed Schoolhouse Creek.
 Fast-forward to 2005, when the asphalt that had covered the meadow for decades was demolished, the site graded by the Berkeley Unified School District, and neighbors gathered to begin planting what would become Schoolhouse Creek Common, a child-friendly community garden and park.
 This attractive public space contains a wide diversity of natives that will do well in the flats, as well as an orchard, lawn, and an assortment of drought-tolerant Mediterranean plants.
-Bring your children, who will love both the tire swing, and the East Bay’s most beautiful sandbox—surrounded by spring wildflowers, bunchgrasses, California lilac, manzanita, and sea-shell studded boulders. schoolhouse-creek-common17 Other Garden Attractions:
+Bring your children, who will love both the tire swing, and the East Bay’s most beautiful sandbox—surrounded by spring wildflowers, bunchgrasses, California lilac, manzanita, and sea-shell studded boulders.
+Other Garden Attractions:

 • Walk one short block to Christopher Kroll’s and Brenda Buxton’s gardens at Curtis and Cedar.